jdittrich/userNeedResearchBook/text/allURBook.md

 To have knowledge about the »how« and »why« of the user’s work allows you to create innovative products that meet the users’ needs.
 As well, you can utilize this knowledge to improve existing products.

-I try to teach methods for user needs research in a way that is descriptive and allows quick application of the learned methods by using tools that are readily available to you.
+I will teach methods for user needs research in a way that is descriptive and allows quick application of the learned methods by using tools that are readily available to you.
 I give examples to demonstrate the use of methods in practice.
 I hope you can imagine yourself applying the described methods when reading – and I want to avoid teaching something that seems like mere theory to you.